 2. Schirmer Test

-A small strip of paper is placed under your lower eyelid to measure how much tear volume your eyes produce over a few minutes.
-Low moisture on the strip suggests aqueous deficient dry eye.
+The doctor places a small strip of paper under your lower eyelid to measure tear production over a few minutes.
+Low moisture on the strip suggests aqueous-deficient dry eye.

 3. Meibography